-3 Page limit and format for draft CPM texts
+A2.3 Page limit and format for draft CPM texts

-The responsible groups should prepare draft CPM texts in the agreed format and structure as decided by the first session of CPM.
+A2.3.1 The responsible groups should prepare draft CPM texts in the agreed format and structure as decided by the first session of the CPM.

-All necessary texts should not exceed a page limit of 10 pages per agenda item or issue.
+A2.3.2 All necessary texts should not exceed a page limit of 10 pages per agenda item or issue.